 Marshall University, B.A.
 Sociology/Anthropology

-Jason Baker has five years of archaeological field experience focused in the Ohio River Valley and Appalachian Mountains.
+Jason Baker has more than five years of archaeological field experience focused in the Ohio River Valley and Appalachian Mountains.
 His research interests include human behavioral ecology, subsistence modeling, and lithic technologies.

 Jason holds a bachelor’s degree in sociology and religious studies from Marshall University.
 His responsibilities at CRA include conducting fieldwork for phase I, II, and III archaeological investigations, laboratory analysis of recovered cultural materials, and writing technical reports.